apollographql/apollo/docs/source/platform/editor-plugins.md

 ### Setting up an API key

 To authenticate with Engine to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
 This should be an untraced file (i.e. don't push it to GitHub).
-Go to the settings page of the published service and create a new API key.

-To authenticate with Engine to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
-This should be an untraced file (i.e. don't push it to GitHub).
 Go to the settings page of your graph in Engine to get the API key.

 > **Note:** It is best practice to create a new API key for each member of the team and name the key so its easy to find and revoke if needed.
 This will be easier to manage in the future.